Executive Policy Manual

 • By any other person against an adult or youth victim who is protected from that person’s act under the domestic or family violence laws of Washington.

-• Stalking – engaging in a course of conduct directed at a specific person that would cause a reasonable person to:
+A form of sex-based harassment in which an individual engages in a course of conduct directed at a specific person that would cause a reasonable person to:

 • Fear for the person’s safety or the safety of others; or